dhammon/AttacksAndCountermeasures/textbook/06-PersistenceAndPrivilegeEscalation.md

 > ```
 > Finally, run the program with the `exploit.txt` file as input and observe the hidden function message “Congrats, you found me!”.

+>[!exercise] Challenge 6.6 - Browser Secrets
+>Browser users often use the "save credentials" features native to modern browsers.
+Modern browsers may prompt users to save credentials upon entering credentials into an HTTP form.
+The next time the user navigates to that login page, the browser will recognize it and auto-apply the saved credentials into the web page's form.
+The storage of these credentials is often a target of infostealer malware and by attackers pillaging systems.
+In this challenge, you will generate saved credentials and use the `firefox_decrypt` tool to recover them.
+>#### Step 1 - Setup Credentials
+>On your Windows VM, install the Firefox browser and launch a fresh session.
+Navigate to `secure.login.gov`, enter some arbitrary credentials, and submit.
+Make sure to save the credentials when the Firefox popup prompt offers.
+>#### Step 2 - Exfiltrate Firefox Profile
+>Firefox stores the credentials within a "profile" that is located inside the Users folder.
+Find the respective profile directory and zip all of its contents.
+Copy the zipped profile onto the Kali VM.
+>#### Step 3 - Extract the Secrets
+>With the profile downloaded on the Kali VM, install `firefox_decrypt` (https://github.com/Unode/firefox_decrypt/) and run the tool against the stolen profile directory.
+Confirm that the saved credentials from Step 1 are included in the output.

 [^1]:Windows 11 22h2 - Kernel Privilege Elevation; Exploit-DB 02/24/2024; https://www.exploit-db.com/exploits/51544
 [^2]: How to View and Modify Service Permissions in Windows; Winhelponline; May 7, 2021; https://www.winhelponline.com/blog/view-edit-service-permissions-windows/